-- Procedure for complaints handling; - Procedure for informing competent authorities and marketing authorisation holders of suspected falsified medicinal products; - Procedure for supporting recalls - Procedure for ensuring that medicinal products brokered have a marketing authorisation - Procedure for verifying that their supplying wholesale distributors hold a distribution authorisation, their supplying manufacturers or importers hold a manufacturing authorisation and their customers are authorised to supply medicinal products in the Member State concerned. - 10.5 Records should be kept for any transaction in medicinal products brokered at least the following information: - date; - name of the medicinal product; - quantity brokered; - name and address of the supplier and the customer; - batch numbers of the medicinal product, where required.
+- Procedure for ensuring that medicinal products brokered have a marketing authorisation - Procedure for verifying that their supplying wholesale distributors hold a distribution authorisation, their supplying manufacturers or importers hold a manufacturing authorisation and their customers are authorised to supply medicinal products in the Member State concerned. - 10.5 Records should be kept for any transaction in medicinal products brokered at least the following information: - date; - name of the medicinal product; - quantity brokered; - name and address of the supplier and the customer; - batch numbers of the medicinal product, where required.